Got a question?

 Do you charge travel?

 Yes.
 I charge 0.50p per mile.
-If I can get the train (and it'll be easier for me/ cheaper for you if I do), then I do that instead.
 I also charge accommodation if your ceremony is beyond a certain distance, meaning I’d need an overnight stay.
 This is all made clear before you book - there are no surprise costs!

 why did you become a celebrant?